microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

 # azure-multiple-cluster-waf-tm-apimgmt

 The `azure-multiple-cluster-waf-tm-apimgmt` environment deploys three redundant clusters (similar to that deployed with the `azure-single-keyvault` environment), each behind [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview).
-Application Gateway deployed on a specific cluster will get traffic via  [Azure Traffic Manager](https://azure.microsoft.com/en-us/services/traffic-manager/), which is configured with rules for routing traffic to one of the three Apppplication gateways.
+Application Gateway deployed on a specific cluster will get traffic via  [Azure Traffic Manager](https://azure.microsoft.com/en-us/services/traffic-manager/), which is configured with rules for routing traffic to one of the three Application gateways.
 On top of Traffic Manager  [API Management] (https://azure.microsoft.com/en-in/services/api-management/) is deployed, which is configured to manage and secure api.
 This act as point of communication for all request.

 ## Getting Started